hugocfmatos/CompareTeklaElements/README.md

     Read the second set of data: The application reads the data from the second set of Tekla models and stores it in another datatable.

     Compare the data: The application compares the two datatables and generates a report in a data grid.
 The report is then exported to a .xlsx file.

+An example of 2 sets of data can be found on the project's root directory.